citp/privacy-policy-historical/w/wn/wnm/wnmlive.com.md

-> *The following text is extracted and transformed from the wnmlive.com privacy policy that was archived on 2016-10-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161005122532id_/https%3A//www.wnmlive.com/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wnmlive.com privacy policy that was archived on 2017-05-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170508230348id_/https%3A//www.wnmlive.com/legal/privacy) for the most accurate reproduction.*

-# Nearby Live :: Privacy Policy
+# Nearby :: Privacy Policy

-Nearby Live is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
-This Statement of Privacy applies to the Nearby Live Web site and governs data collection and usage.
-By using the Nearby Live website, you consent to the data practices described in this statement.
+Nearby is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
+This Statement of Privacy applies to the Nearby Web site and governs data collection and usage.
+By using the Nearby website, you consent to the data practices described in this statement.
 We will occasionally update this Privacy Policy to reflect company and customer feedback.
 We strongly encourage you to periodically review this policy to be informed of how we are protecting your personal information.
 If you have any questions, concerns, or comments about this policy please do not hesitate to contact us at [support@wnmlive.com.](mailto:support@wnmlive.com)

 |
 |